Three Society medals displayed in wooden boxes.

 Ordnance Survey Award

-Ryan Nock – in recognition of excellence in geography education at the secondary level.
+Ryan Nock – for excellence in geography education at the secondary level.

 Sandra Patterson headshot.